jackofalljacks1/Lindon-Public/README.md

 ## Info
 ts is genuinely ass, it is not fucking worth using<br>
-this retard nn plaque told me i "stole code from other people", look at what he is doing now lmao<br><br>
+this retard nn plaque told me i "stole code from other people", look at what he is doing now lmao<br>

-the client isnt buildable, i only decompiled the classes (but feel free to fork this repo and make it buildable)<br><br>
+the client isnt buildable, i only decompiled the classes (but feel free to fork this repo and make it buildable)<br>
 cya